mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 ## Acknowledgements

 Thanks to Kufre Udoh and Joe Holler for providing the vast majority of the R code for this reproduction.
+Thanks to Vincent Falardeau for figuring out the code to make a diverging color ramp in R.
 Thanks also to the group I worked with: Arielle Landau (figuring out code), Sanjana Roy (understanding study methods),
-Steven Montilla Morantes (understanding study methods), Evan Killion (understanding study methods and data sources), and Jackson Mumper (understanding study methods and helping me make maps in R).
+Steven Montilla Morantes (understanding study methods and sources of uncertainty), Evan Killion (understanding study methods and data sources), and Jackson Mumper (understanding study methods and helping me make maps in R).
 Thanks, Kufre, for helping me import DHS data another way when my login credentials were not working.